 Millionaire Maker, previously called Millionaire Raffle, is a supplementary game played alongside EuroMillions in the UK.
 Since 2009, each line of EuroMillions numbers purchased also includes an entry into this additional raffle, which now guarantees at least two ticket holders in every draw will win £1 million.
 Before a number of changes were made to EuroMillions in September 2016 the game produced one winner in a standard draw.View Millionaire Maker Results ›

 How Millionaire Maker Works

-Players receive a randomly-generated code for each EuroMillions line they play.
-Each combination stands exactly the same chance of being drawn as any other code and two players are guaranteed to win £1 million each in any standard draw.
+Players receive a randomly-generated code for each EuroMillions line they play, with two players guaranteed to win £1 million each in any standard draw.
 There is no possibility of a rollover as only Millionaire Maker codes on EuroMillions tickets valid for that draw are entered into the random number generator that dispenses the winners.

 If you purchase tickets in advance to cover draws over several weeks, you receive a single code for each line of EuroMillions numbers, which remains valid for every draw in which you are entered.
 However, Direct Debit players have new Millionaire Maker codes generated for every draw.

 Millionaire Maker codes contain four letters and five numbers, starting with H, J, M, T, V, X or Z. Tickets sold for specific one-off draws can begin with any one of these letters, but the second and third letters are usually the same, depending on the date of the draw.
 However, it is possible for codes with different letters in the second and third positions to win, as these will most likely have been bought as part of a multi draw ticket.

 The letters and numbers generated have no bearing on your chances of winning and there is certainly no favouring the new codes created for tickets bought solely for that draw.
 All valid codes for each draw are loaded into an automatic draw machine, which guarantees to select at least two codes at random.